Cybersecurity has evolved to new levels as the intensity and frequency of data hacks have increased over the past few years.

 6. Train and Educate Users

-Conduct regular cybersecurity training and exercises to empower employees.
+Conduct regular cybersecurity training and exercises to empower employees with IT Security Standards.

 The employees must be given proper training on Cybersecurity practices.
 It makes them aware of the latest security practices.